 Fault Detection

 The OpenFLE is a platform where multiple detection assemblies, detection algorithms, and detection parameters can be employed.
-In this release, only one assembly, and one algorithm are available, so the input fields Detection assembly, Detection algorithm, and Detection parameters should remain unchanged, as shown in Figure 3-7.
+In this release, only one assembly, and one algorithm are available, so the input fields Detection assembly, Detection algorithm, and Detection parameters should remain unchanged (Figure 3-7).

 Figure 3-7 OpenFLE: The Manager window with default Fault detection input field contents